Welcome to Nebraska IRP Registration Services

 If you fall into one or more of those categories, you must register with the IRP.

 What happens if I don’t register with the IRP?

 Failure to register could end up costing you a lot of time and money.
 When you cross state lines, regulators will assess your vehicle and confirm that you have proof of registration.
 If your vehicle is deemed noncompliant, you’re going to need to apply for an Emergency Fuel Permit.
 This has a fee and a fine attached to it.
 It also takes some time at the border crossing to complete.
 If your route requires you to cross multiple state lines, the next state may require you to complete the process all over again.
 All of this time and money adds up, so it’s best to take care of this before you even leave on your route.

 What is Proof of Registration for the IRP?

 After you are approved and pay your taxes, the IRP will send you three things to use as proof.
-You will receive apportioned license plates, decals, and a cab card.
+You will receive apportioned tags in the form of license plates, decals, and a cab card.
 The plates and decals should be fixed to your vehicle so regulators can easily spot your compliance.
 This will prevent any delays.
 If you have not received your plates yet, you can still use your cab card.
 The Cab Card has all of your information as well as your vehicle’s and all weight and jurisdiction limitations.
 It’s best to keep this right there in the cab of your truck, hence the name “Cab Card.”